LevelUpMarketers/sp-directory/README.md

 ## Features
 - Guided admin experience with tabbed navigation for adding and editing directory listings.
 - Opinionated data model that captures business identifiers, contact channels, coverage areas, and marketing narratives tailored to Home Services listings.
-- Automatic creation of dedicated WordPress pages for each listing using the bundled SuperDirectory template.
+- Automatic creation of dedicated WordPress pages for each listing using the bundled SuperDirectory template and layout.
+- Responsive front-end styling that highlights each listing's overview, contact channels, address, and social profiles.
 - Log management tools that surface generated content history for quick auditing and cleanup.
 - Gutenberg block and shortcode for rendering directory listings on the front end.